 For medical devices, Cobridge has a comprehensive Type 1 DMAH license, allowing it to act as DMAH for all medical devices, Class II through Class IV.
 (Class I medical devices as elsewhere do not require review and approval by the health authorities and therefore do not invoke the need for a DMAH.)

 In vitro diagnostic products (IVDs) previously were handled as pharmaceuticals in Japan.
 Since implementation of the PMD Act in November of 2014, IVDs have been handled in a manner similar to that of medical devices, and Cobridge has obtained a DMAH license for IVDs.

 The use of a DMAH frees the foreign manufacturer from having to accept bundling of regulatory services in distribution agreements, and the attendant inability to track costs that are buried in the transfer pricing.
 This allows the foreign manufacturer to seek business opportunities with Japanese distributors unencumbered by regulatory concerns.
 Many Japanese distributors focus on domestic distribution without having given consideration for the requirements to distribute products from international sources.
-Should a client identify a Japanese distributor that is otherwise favorable, but not in a position of importing, warehousing and releasing product in Japan, then Cobridge can also arrange for an importation, storage, re-packaging and relabeling manufacturer, and for release to domestic distributors of the aforementioned products, from pharmaceuticals, through the entire range of medical devices.
+Should a client identify a Japanese distributor that is otherwise favorable, but not in a position of importing, warehousing and releasing product in Japan, then Cobridge can also arrange for an importation, storage, re-packaging and relabeling manufacturer, and for release to domestic distributors of the aforementioned products, through the entire range of medical devices.

 Cobridge as Your Most Cost-effective Option